gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

 ## Examples

-In the examples for the `CloudProfile` and the `Shoot` specification, only the fields relevant for the example are shown.
+In the examples for the `CloudProfile` and the shoot cluster specification, only the fields relevant for the example are shown.

 ### Auto-Update of Kubernetes Version